renovatebot/renovate/docs/usage/ruby.md

 description: Ruby Bundler support in Renovate
 ---

-# Automated Dependency Updates for Ruby Bundler Dependencies
+# Automated dependency updates for Ruby Bundler dependencies

 Renovate supports upgrading dependencies in Bundler's `Gemfile`s and their accompanying `Gemfile.lock` files.
 Support is considered "alpha" stage until there have been some more real-world tests.

-## How It Works
+## How it works

 1. Renovate searches in each repository for any `Gemfile` files
 1. Existing dependencies are extracted from the `Gemfile`'s